PatrykKula27/mth4300-classwork/Exam Review/Final Exam Review/FinalExamNotes.md

 The Final Exam will be cumulative, however, 70% of it will be the last 5-6 topics covered in class.
 The other 30% consists of the topics covered in Midterms 1 and 2.

+Past Homework Assignments, as well as In-Class Assignments, are available within the Repo.
+Any missing In-Class Assignments are available within the MTH 4300 Repo.

 ## Midterm Review Links
 1. Midterm 1 Review: [Notes](./Midterm%201%20Review%20FIles/Midterm1Notes%20FINAL.md) | [Review](./Midterm%201%20Review%20FIles/Midterm1Review%20FINAL.md)
 2. Midterm 2 Review: [Notes](./Midterm%202%20Review%20FIles/Midterm2Notes%20FINAL.md) | [Review](./Midterm%202%20Review%20FIles/Midterm2Review%20FINAL.md)